How a Slow Website Is Costing You Customers

 Most business owners don't think about website speed until a developer mentions it.
 By then, the damage has been accumulating for months.

-Speed affects your business in two distinct ways: through search engine rankings (Google penalises slow sites) and through direct user behaviour (people leave slow sites).
+Speed affects business outcomes in two distinct ways: through search engine rankings (Google's ranking signals weight slow sites lower in mobile search) and through direct user behaviour (people leave slow sites).
 Both have measurable revenue consequences.

 This isn't a technical post.
 It's a business case for fixing your website speed - with the numbers that explain why it matters.